 - Consider developing and implementing your own CSR policy or code of conduct.
 This is not always required by buyers, but may be a good way to show potential buyers your views on social responsibility.
 This may furthermore help you to stand out when your buyer has to choose between several suppliers.

 - Ensure that your suppliers also have responsible businesses practices in place.
 Many social and environmental issues take place at farm level, which may not be a part of direct (handling and processing) activities.

 Sustainability has social, environmental and economic aspects.
 Many European companies have formulated minimum sustainability requirements for their suppliers that address key issues such as child labour, healthy and safe working conditions, deforestation and pesticide use.
 However, European companies, especially those in Northern and Western European countries, increasingly also adhere to sustainability certification schemes.
 This trend is largely driven by the commitment of major confectioners such as Mars, Ferrero and Hershey’s.

 There are several sustainability certification schemes that focus on different aspects of sustainability, and whose popularity may vary from one country or segment to another.

-UTZ and Rain Forest Alliance are the most commonly used mainstream certification schemes for cocoa.
-In 2017, these two organisations announced a merger into a single organisation and certification body named Rainforest Alliance.
+Rainforest Alliance is the most commonly used mainstream certification scheme for cocoa.
+In 2017, Rainforest Alliance and UTZ announced a merger into a single organisation and certification named Rainforest Alliance.
 This organisation will utilise the respective strengths of the current Sustainable Agriculture Network (SAN) and UTZ standards, while creating a single auditing process for certificate holders.
-The new single standard will be launched in 2019.

 - Familiarise yourself with the requirements of sustainability certification.
 Most certification schemes have trainings, tools or other types of assistance to help you understand the criteria and educate you on how to become certified.